diannamcallister/CommunityHelp/README.md

 * Admins are able to have identical functionality in the "/alltasks" page, with the addition of being able to view and remove reported postings.
 You are able to view reported postings by clicking on the "See Reported" button on the bottom right of the screen.
 You are then able to click on the "x" button on the inappropriate task to delete the posting.

+#### Admin All Tasks Page Routes ####

+* The admin all tasks page populates the page with tasks from the admin users' location in the same way as the usual user's All Tasks Page (see All Tasks Page Routes section).
+* The admin has the extra button called "See Reported Tasks", which will display only reported tasks.
+If a task has been reported, it indicates that the task possibly contains some type of inappropriate information.
+If the admin user deems that the content of the task should not be present on the application and so the application should be deleted, the admin user can select the "x" button to delete the task, which will call the delete endpoint "/api/tasks/:id" where "id" is the id of the task, to remove the task from the database.